+First, the interest-aware denoising component in the primary module introduces a strategy that identifies and extracts valuable social connections characterized by shared user interests.
+This strategy incorporates an innovative scoring mechanism that evaluates the reliability of social connections between users by taking into account both their interests and the underlying structure of the social network.
+Subsequently, a predetermined threshold is applied to filter out noisy user-user edges, thereby enhancing the quality of the retained connections.

-In the aforementioned primary module, there are still two prominent limitations.
-One is the potential loss of original user interests when learning user representations across different domains.
-The other relates to the granularity of denoising social connections, which could be considered coarse when operating below a fixed threshold.
-In response to these limitations, we further introduce two novel auxiliary modules to refine user representations within the global view through Contrastive Learning (CL).
-The first auxiliary module, within the local view, addresses the first limitation by focusing on interest-aware tuning.
-It achieves by using the information from the interaction graph to accentuate user interests.
-The second auxiliary module, within the dropout-enhanced view, addresses the second limitation via data-enriched tuning, leveraging edge dropout to augment data and enhance the robustness of the denoising process.
-In summary, these two auxiliary modules collectively form a novel two-level View-guided Tuning (VT) process.
+Second, in the primary module, two limitations still persist.
+One concerns the potential loss of original user interests during the learning process of user representations across different domains.
+The other limitation pertains to the granularity of denoising social connections, which may be considered coarse when operating below a predetermined threshold.
+To address these limitations, we introduce two additional auxiliary modules aimed at refining user representations in the global view through CL.
+The first module, referred to as the local view, tackles the first limitation by using a view generation strategy without augmentation, thereby focusing on interest-aware tuning.
+It achieves this by leveraging information from the interaction graph to emphasize user interests.
+The second module, termed the dropout view, addresses the second limitation by using a view generation strategy with augmentation.
+It enhances data-enriched tuning by utilizing edge dropout to augment data and enhance the robustness of the denoising process.